Terms and conditions for entry to the Rybczynski Prize 2022

 4. The winner of the Rybczynski Prize will be published, or republished with accreditation to the original publisher, on the SPE website.
 A synopsis maybe published in the SPE Newsletter.
 The SPE reserves the right to reproduce the short-listed entries at its discretion.

-5. The Prize will be awarded at the 2019 SPE Annual Dinner.
+5. The Prize will be awarded at the 2023 SPE Annual Dinner on 20 November.
 The author(s) of the final shortlisted entries will be invited to the dinner as guests of the SPE.

 7. The preferred length is 3000 words with a maximum length of 4000 words.
 Charts and tables are welcome but extensive use of algebra or footnotes is discouraged.